From my comeback story, I learned that no person is an island. Every single one of us needs our village.

 But I hadn’t lost mine.
 They were always there.
 I just allowed the other voices in my head, the ones telling me nothing would ever get better and that I should just give up, to overpower me.

-Ultimately, this is a story about gratitude, humility, and redemption.
+Ultimately, this comeback story is about gratitude, humility, and redemption.
 But it took a while to get there and there were many tears and sleepless nights in between.

 Covid upended the whole world.
 Every person and every industry has been affected.
 Perhaps none so dramatically as the hospitality industry.